IsmaelHeredia/nodejs-restapi-mysql/README.md

-# nodejs-restapi-mysql
+# NodeJS RestAPI MySQL
- RestAPI in NodeJS
+RestAPI in NodeJS with MySQL and passport-jwt for authentication.